Join Our Team

 - Maintain accurate employment search updates on Member’s profiles to track continued progress and inform Advocates for their meetings with Members.

-First-Time Homebuyers Pilot Project (40%)
+First-Time Homebuyers Project (30%)

-- Communicate with savings team when a participant has met all of the requirements for their savings match.
+- Communicate with the savings team when a participant has met all of the requirements for their savings match.

 Community Class Financial Education Project (10%)